getfem/getfem/doc/sphinx/source/userdoc/model.rst

 objects) and a list of bricks.
 The role of the |mo| object is to coordinate the module and make them produce a linear system of equations.
 If the model is linear, this will simply be the linear system of equation on the corresponding dofs.
 If the model is nonlinear, this will be the tangent linear system.
-There is two versions of the |mo| object: a real one and complex one.
+There are two versions of the |mo| object: a real one and complex one.

 The declaration of a model object is done by::

   getfem::model md(complex_version = false);

-The parameter of the constructor is a boolean which sets if the model deals with complex number or real numbers.
+The parameter of the constructor is a boolean which determines whether the model deals with complex number or real numbers.
 The default is false for a model dealing with real numbers.